JanPodzimek/TestingToolkit/README.md

 ## ConsoleUI

 The `ConsoleUI` project serves as a simple user interface for the app.
+It's optimazed for Windows 11.
+On older versions UI does not have to shown correctly.
 Users can navigate through the menu using **arrow keys** and confirm their actions with **Enter**.

 > **Note:**